shrutikapoor08/devjoke/README.md

 "Thank you, daddy, but where is the user's guide?"😜

 * * *
+I've been using VIM since about 5 years because I never find out how to quit.

+* * *
 To replace programmers with robots, clients will have to accurately describe what they want.

 We are safe! 😏